aronfowler/lovelyman/docs/_posts/2020-04-14-welcome-to-jekyll.markdown

 ---
 layout: post
 title:  "First Post Template"
+summary: "my custom summary goes here and appears on the home page"
 date:   2020-04-10 12:00:00 +0100
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.